 Moscow does want to keep Assad in power — he is Russia’s only Arab ally and if Assad is overthrown, it could embolden separatist movements in Russia’s own outer provinces — but that is not to say that it will get its own forces entangled in what is increasingly a civil war between minority Alawites who support Assad and majority Sunnis, backed by Saudi Arabia, who seek to depose him.

-Correction: An earlier version of this article referred to Syrian Mi-17 helicopters when, in fact, the Mi-24 type has recently underwent upgrades.
+Correction: An earlier version of this story referred to Syrian Mi-17 helicopters when, in fact, the Mi-24 type has recently undergone upgrades.